jbatonnet/Rinkhals/README.md

 This repo contains some tools you can use **no matter what firmware you are using**.
 It is a set of scripts packaged in a SWU file.

 From the [Releases](https://github.com/jbatonnet/Rinkhals/releases) page, identify the tools.zip file for your printer.
-Extract it, copy the SWU file you want as **update.swu** on a FAT32 USB drive in a **aGVscF9zb3Nf** directory, plug the USB drive in your printer and it just works.
+Extract it, copy the SWU file you want as **update.swu** on a FAT32 USB drive in a **aGVscF9zb3Nf** or **update**,depending on your printer, directory, plug the USB drive in your printer and it just works.
 You will ear two beeps, the second one will tell you that the tool completed its work.
 There is no need to reboot afterwards.

 Here are the tools available: